NSSAC/DRC_Ebola_2018/README.md

 # DRC_Ebola_2018
 Data, scripts and analyses for ongoing (May 2018) Ebola outbreak in DRC.
+The aim is to complement @cmrivers's repo for the outbreak data, by hosting related datasets in one place, with associated analysis/plotting notebooks.

- * To run the scripts, clone the repo, and within data/ folder clone Dr. Caitlin Rivers' repo https://github.com/cmrivers/ebola_drc
+ * To test, clone the repo, and within data/ folder clone Dr. Caitlin Rivers' repo https://github.com/cmrivers/ebola_drc

 ## Contents: